ILikeAI/AlwaysReddy/README.md

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory `cd AlwaysReddy`
-3. Create a virtual environment with `python3 -m venv venv`
+3. Create a virtual environment with `python3 -m venv venv`-- This step is imortant, make sure to name it exactly `venv`
 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install requirements with `pip install -r requirements.txt`.
 Also run `pip install -r local_whisper_requirements.txt` if you want to run whisper locally. - check the setup steps here if you have troubles using local whisper https://github.com/m-bain/whisperX
-6. Run the setup script with `sudo venv/bin/python setup.py`
+6. Run the setup script with `python3 setup.py`.
+This will also create a run file `run_AlwaysReddy.sh`.
 7. Open the `config.py` and `.env` files and update them with your settings and API key.
-8. Run the assistant with `sudo venv/bin/python main.py`
+8. Run the assistant with `./run_AlwaysReddy.sh` or `python3 main.py`.
+The run file will automatically activate the virtual environment.

-Please note that on Linux, you need to run AlwaysReddy with root permissions as the keyboard library requires root access.
-This allows you to use the `SPACE` key in your hotkeys.
+Please note that on linux we are using the pynput library which does not let us use space or tab in our hotkeys.

-To ensure that the script uses the modules installed in your virtual environment when running with `sudo`, use `sudo venv/bin/python` instead of `sudo python3`.
-This explicitly points to the Python executable within your virtual environment.

 If you get an error saying you need to install ffmpeg, try the steps here: https://github.com/openai/whisper#setup

-If you prefer not to run it with root permissions, you can set `LINUX_NO_ROOT = True` in the `config.py` file.
-But, this means you cannot use the `SPACE` key in your hotkeys.
-In this case, after setting `LINUX_NO_ROOT = True`, run `python3 hotkey_config_GUI.py` to set up new hotkeys that don't include the `SPACE` key. -- let me know if this is a pain in the butt, if you guys are all wanting to use it without root I will make that the default.
+### Troubleshooting:
+If you have issues try deleting the venv folder and starting again.
+Set VERBOSE = True in the config to get more detailed logs and error traces

 ### How to add new voices for Piper TTS:
 1. Go to https://huggingface.co/rhasspy/piper-voices/tree/main and navigate to your desired language.